-If you go with glass containers, make sure they are completely wrapped in a sheet or something similar.
-Then, if there’s an accident and the container breaks, you can just toss the entire sheet.
+If you go with glass containers, ensure they are completely wrapped in a sheet or similar.
+Then, if there’s an accident and the container breaks, you can toss the entire sheet.

 4. Bagged Emergency Water

-While bagged water admittedly does seem overpriced, it is worth considering for your car.
+While bagged water does seem overpriced, it is worth considering for your car.

 Bagged water is designed to withstand extreme temperature fluctuations.
 They come in small pouches, so they are easy to carry.

-The flexible packaging also makes them easy to store in your car, such as in the inside of your spare tire.
-Even if one pouch breaks, it won’t cause much of a mess.
+The flexible packaging makes them easy to store in your car, such as inside your spare tire.
+Even if one pouch breaks, it won’t cause much mess.
 And because the packaging material is thicker, it won’t absorb bad smells as quickly.

-Make sure you only choose bagged water which is approved by the United States Coast Guard.
+Make sure you only choose bagged water approved by the United States Coast Guard.
 See the best brands of bagged emergency water here.

 5. Stainless Steel Water Containers

-There are also lots of vacuum-sealed stainless steel water bottles which will keep water from freezing as quickly.
+There are also many vacuum-sealed stainless steel water bottles, which will keep water from freezing quickly.